Dasomiiii/dasomi/README.md

 to their respective subdirectories in the output directory.
 Images will get put into images/, fonts will be put into fonts/, etc.

 Who am I kidding?
 No one but me's gonna fucking use this program!
-I just want the codebase to be comprehendable.
+I just want the codebase to be comprehendable, that's all.